mojtabafazeli/Xplorer/README.md

 You can use this app on the web on this address: http://localhost:8080

-When the application starts, it provides a cli simultaneously to get the path from the user and show the result.
+When the application starts, it provides a cli simultaneously to get the path from the user and show the result in the console.

 Also it provides the follwoing api which returns a Json object.
 Please make sure to replace "\\" with "/" in your pathname(e.g. C:/); Otherwise you will get an error: http://localhost:8080/api?path={pathname}